meleksomai/website/README.md

-# Turborepo starter with pnpm
+# Melek Somai personal website

 This is an official starter turborepo.